ASAP-CRN/asap-crn-learning-lab/docs/github-repo.md

 # Forking, Reusing, and Contributing to the Learning Lab

-This page describes how teams can reuse the ASAP-CRN Learning Lab, connect GitHub repositories to Verily Workbench workspaces, and contribute improvements back to the shared resources.
+This page explains how teams can reuse the ASAP-CRN Learning Lab, link GitHub repositories to Verily Workbench workspaces, and contribute improvements back to the shared resources.

 ## Step 1: Get the Learning Lab Repository